ibnhabib/dropo/src/pages/index.md

       - actions:
           - label: Contact us
             url: /contact
+        content: >-
+          U Kargo Freight makes it easy to get instant air and ocean freight quotes and to book, pay and track your shipments online.
+With our global network of logistics experts and industry-leading technology, we ensure that your goods arrive safely and reliably every time.

-        content: Reliable and express logistics and transport solutions that no waste your time!
+          Reliable and express logistics and transport solutions that no waste your time!
         image: /images/1.png
         title: Cargo Services
       - actions: